- Maintaining a specialized commercial court, division or judge

 These features streamline and speed up the process of commencing a lawsuit.
 But they also have broader benefits.
 Electronic records tend to be more convenient and reliable.
 Reducing in-person interactions with court officers minimizes the chances for corruption and results in speedier trials, better access to courts and more reliable service of process.
 These features also reduce the cost to enforce a contract—court users save in reproduction costs and courthouse visits, while courts save in storage costs, archiving costs and court officers’ costs.
 And studies show that after electronic filing is introduced in courts, the accessibility of information increases and access to and delivery of justice improve considerably (20).

-In the past six years Doing Business recorded 14 reforms focused on introducing an electronic filing system for commercial cases and allowing attorneys to submit the initial complaint online.
-Today electronic filing of the initial complaint is allowed in 28 economies.
-Electronic service of process is slightly more common — the initial summons can be served by e-mail, fax or text messaging in 30 economies.
-Electronic payment of court fees is the most commonly available feature of court automation measured by Doing Business—allowed in 50 economies.
+In the past six years Doing Business recorded 18 reforms focused on introducing an electronic filing system for commercial cases and allowing attorneys to submit the initial complaint online.
+Today electronic filing of the initial complaint is allowed in 31 economies.
+Similarly, electronic service of process, i.e. the initial summons can be served by e-mail, fax or text messaging, is available in 30 economies.
+Electronic payment of court fees is the most commonly available feature of court automation measured by Doing Business—allowed in 55 economies.
 Even so, these three features, along with electronic case management, remain the least common of the good practices covered by the quality of judicial processes index.

 The second relates to whether judgments rendered in commercial cases at all levels are made publicly available (22).
 Publishing judgments contributes to transparency and predictability, allowing litigants to rely on existing case law and judges to consistently build on it.
 Access to the results of commercial cases benefits companies that invest in a particular jurisdiction, clarifying the scope of their rights and duties (23).
 Making judgments available does not necessarily require substantial resources, but it does require internal organization.
 Case decisions must be accessible and catalogued efficiently so that they can be easily searched.

-In 42 economies courts publish virtually all recent judgments in commercial cases either online or through publicly available gazettes.
-Sub-Saharan Africa accounts for only two of these economies; the Middle East and North Africa and South Asia also account for only two each.
+In 44 economies, courts publish virtually all recent judgments in commercial cases either online or through publicly available gazettes.
+Sub-Saharan Africa accounts for only four of these economies; South Asia for only two, and the Middle East and North Africa for one (Malta).

 The data suggest a striking relationship between court automation and case management on the one hand and the time and cost for dispute resolution on the other.
 Singapore has the shortest resolution time worldwide — 164 days for the standardized commercial dispute.
 Korea is a short step away, with a resolution time of 290 days.
 Korea also has among the lowest costs worldwide to resolve a commercial dispute, at about 12.7% of the value of the claim.
 And both Korea and Singapore are among the economies that have been promoting judicial transparency and the development of consistent case law through the online publication of judgments rendered at all levels.